nice to meet you,

 Since 2000, she has been coaching people in the areas of relationship and sexuality and now specializes in helping people create successful open relationships.

-♥ Professional Married Men & Women who have little or no intimacy in their long-term relationship.
+Sumati Sparks works with:♥ Professional Married Men & Women who have little or no intimacy in their long-term relationship.♥ Single or Divorced People who do not wish to have another traditional relationship.

 ♥ Couples who want to successfully open their relationship.